 Kristopher Daniel Muir.
-Assistant Professional Specialist, Management & Organization; Faculty Director of the Online Master of Science in Management Program (OMSM), ; Assistant Teaching Professor.
+Academic Director of the Master of Science in Management (MSM) program; Assistant Teaching Professor, Management & Organization; Faculty Director of the Online Master of Science in Management Program (OMSM), .
 Bachelor of Arts, University Tennessee Knoxville, 2002; Master of Arts, University of Wisconsin Center, 2005 (2019)